 You’d have to have been hiding under a giant kettlebell to have missed the news that the fitness industry has changed for good.
-Before coronavirus transformed life as we know it, the industry was already making the switch to digital.
+Even before recent global shifts transformed life as we know it, the industry was already making the switch to digital.
 But the recent pandemic supercharged that process.

 App usage of workout tools like Peleton, Nike, and Under Armour was already skyrocketing.
 Throw lockdown and facility closures into the mix and it’s safe to say these companies are now doing pretty well.
 Without a gym, club, or studio to go to, consumers swapped working out on location for working out in their house, or in their local park.
 Fitness is still a priority for consumers - but the way that they’re embracing it has changed.